BoSenGong/week16/week16.md

 There are some sample sheet & music in sample/... :rotating_light:DO NOT:rotating_light: change them.

 1. Read both ***duration.txt*** and ***tone.txt*** files under same directory.
-2. Apply you learned so far, do some string handling to them.
+2. Apply what you learned so far, do some string handling to data read from *.txt.
 3. Print all data like example below.

 Do it with any method you want, or just check method in [System.IO.File](https://docs.microsoft.com/en-us/dotnet/api/system.io.file?view=net-5.0).